ms217/srs-milter/README.md

 Dependencies
 ------------

-* postfix 2.5 -- supports SMFIF_CHGFROM
+* postfix 2.5 or sendmail 8.14 -- supports SMFIF_CHGFROM
 * libmilter -- compatible with sendmail 8.14.0 and higher
 * libspf2 -- to be able to rewrite only outgoing addresses that can be rejected by SPF checks on final MTA
 * libsrs2 -- for SRS address rewriting